WRLL (1690 AM)

 WRLL (1690 AM) was an oldies radio station licensed to Berwyn, Illinois, United States, serving the Chicago market.
 It was owned and operated by Clear Channel Communications.
-The station's transmitter was located in Chicago's Ashburn neighborhood, near the Evergreen Park, Illinois border, and operated as a diplexed operation from one of the towers of its sister station, WGCI (now WGRB).
+The station's transmitter was located in Chicago's Ashburn neighborhood, near the Evergreen Park, Illinois border, and operated as a diplexed operation from one of the towers of its sister station, WGRB.
 The station ran 10,000 watts during the day, and 1,000 watts at night, using a non-directional antenna.

 History

 The station originated as the expanded band "twin" of an existing station on the standard AM band.
-On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "expanded band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WDDD in Johnston City, Illinois, authorized to move from 810 to 1690 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "expanded band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WDDD in Johnston City, Illinois, authorized to move from 810 to 1690 kHz.

 A construction permit for the expanded band station was assigned the call letters WHTE on June 5, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency, although this deadline was extended multiple times.
 The FCC also had a general policy that both an original standard band station and its expanded band counterpart had to remain under common ownership.
-In 2008 Clear Channel requested a waiver in order to sell WDDD on 810 AM, but not the now-WRLL on 1690 AM, to Withers Broadcasting of Southern Illinois, LLC.
+In 2008 Clear Channel Communications requested a waiver in order to sell WDDD on 810 AM, but not the station on 1690 AM, to Withers Broadcasting of Southern Illinois, LLC.
 However, this request was denied, and on July 31, 2012, WDDD was deleted.

 In most cases the expanded band station remained in the same market as the original standard band station.
-However, in 2003 the 1690 AM authorization was moved 280 miles (450 km) north to Berwyn by owner Clear Channel, in order to take advantage of the Chicago region's greater population, and the call sign changed to WRLL.
+However, in 2003 the 1690 AM authorization was moved 280 mi north to Berwyn by owner Clear Channel, in order to take advantage of the Chicago metropolitan area's greater population, and the call sign changed to WRLL.

 WRLL began broadcasting from this new location in early October 2003.
 Its slogan was "Real Oldies 1690", featuring pop music artists from the 1950s and early 1960s such as Frank Sinatra and Perry Como, as well as the rock and roll hits of the period.
-"Real Oldies" originated at sister station WSAI (now sports/talk "ESPN 1530" WCKY) in Cincinnati and was also carried on WCOL (now talk station WYTS) in Columbus, Ohio; WHNE in Ann Arbor, Michigan, also a Clear Channel station at that time (now Cumulus business-talk station WLBY), also aired a variation of the format identified as "Honey Radio".
+"Real Oldies" originated at sister station WSAI in Cincinnati and was also carried on WCOL in Columbus, Ohio; WHNE in Ann Arbor, Michigan, also aired a variation of the format identified as "Honey Radio".
 "Dangerous Dan" Allen created the format initially for WSAI, where he was program director and a weekday afternoon DJ.